beginning of content

 Cancer Australia has links to support organisations for children with cancer and their families.
 It can also help you find clinical trials that your child could join and has a list of children's hospitals in Australia.

-Canteen's and Camp Quality's online community Parenting through cancer provides free expert advice, counselling, and a chance to connect with other parents in similar situations.
+The online community Parenting through cancer in run by Canteen and Camp Quality.
+It provides free expert advice, counselling, and a chance to connect with other parents in similar situations.

 Check your symptoms Find a health service